lorinanthony/RATE/README.md

 For macOS users, the Xcode Command Line Tools include a GCC compiler.
 Instructions on how to install Xcode may be found [here](http://railsapps.github.io/xcode-command-line-tools.html).
 For extra tips on how to run C++ on macOS, please visit [here](http://seananderson.ca/2013/11/18/rcpp-mavericks.html).
 For tips on how to avoid errors dealing with "-lgfortran" or "-lquadmath", please visit [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).

 ### Demonstrations and Tutorials for Running RATE

+We provide a few example scripts that demonstrate how to conduct variable selection in nonlinear models with RATE measures.
+Here, we consider a simple (and small) genetics example where we simulate genotype data for n = 500 individuals with p = 25 measured genetic variants.
+We then randomly select a small number of these predictor variables to be causal and have true association with the generated (continuous) phenotype.
+These scripts specifically walk through: (1) how to compute a covariance matrix using the Gaussian kernel function; (2) how to fit a standard Bayesian Gaussian process (GP) regression model; (3) retrieving effect size analogue estimates for the original predictor variables; and (4) prioritizing variables via their first, second, third, and fourth order centrality.

 ### Relevant Citations
 L. Crawford, S.R.
 Flaxman, D.E.
 Runcie, and M. West (2018).
 Predictor variable prioritization in nonlinear models: A genetic association case study. arXiv.